There is no end without the means

 - The sales team is 100% inside sales and all they do is follow up on marketing leads and close

-I asked for her secret sauce and silver bullet.
+I asked for her the inbound marketing success secret sauce and silver bullet.
 There is none.
 These impressive achievements are the results of five years of unwavering commitment to develop an inbound marketing machine using some tried and true building blocks, including:

 - Marketing automation